-For the high rollers, casinos are the ultimate in apres-ski entertainment.
+For the high rollers, casinos in the Alps are the ultimate in apres-ski entertainment.
 And for the rest of us, casinos provide a fun way of using up euros on the last night in resort.

 Often housed in big, plush hotels, you can combine a flutter at the tables with a meal, evening show or spa treatment.
 In fact all casinos in France are legally obliged to provide entertainment and restaurant facilities.